hyperion-rt/hyperion/docs/setup/model.rst

 * AMR grids
 * Octree grids

-The following sections show the different kinds of grids should be set up.
+The following sections show how the different kinds of grids should be set up.

-Regular 3D grids
+Regular 3-d grids
 ----------------

 In the case of the cartesian and polar grids, the user should define the wall position in each of the three directions, using cgs units for the spatial coordinates, and radians for the angular coordinates.
-These wall positions should be stored in one 1D NumPy array for each dimension, with one element more than the number of cells defined.
+These wall positions should be stored in one 1-d NumPy array for each dimension, with one element more than the number of cells defined.
 The walls can then be used to create a coordinate grid using methods of the form ``set_x_grid(walls_1, walls_2, walls_3)``.
 The following examples demonstrate how to do this for the various